monadli/ftl/README.md

 To achieve this, a copy of the input is passed to a `sideffect` and its returned value is discarded to prevent possible side effect for computation.

-At run time, it is built as part of the mapping preeeding the expression and it can be completely ignored when reasoning.
+At run time, it is built as part of the mapping preceding the expression and it can be completely ignored when reasoning.

 ### Function Composition
 Function composition is intrinsic to operator `->`: